xpresserjs/esm-demo/readme.md

 - clone this repo
 - run `npm install` to install dependencies
 - run `npx ts-node-esm index.ts cli` to run the cli module.

+OR
+- run `bash xts cli` to run the cli module.